DanRoscigno/flink-postgres-starrocks/README.md

   > Note
   >
   > `jobmanager` uses the Docker image built based on the `flink.Dockerfile`.
 The compose file exposes port 8081 for the Flink Web UI and mounts `mysql-to-starrocks.yaml` in the running `jobmanager` service.
+The `rpc.address` setting is used for communication between `jobmanager` and `taskmanager`.

   ```yaml
     jobmanager: